How to use AppleTV with Windows

 Using RGB Component or HDMI cables, connect the AppleTV outputs to your Television inputs.
 If using Component, plug the red/white Audio outputs to one of the inputs on your stereo.
 Power up and select the Television input and the stereo inputs to the AppleTV.

-Tip: Plug the power for the AppleTV into the power plugs on the back of your stereo receiver.
+Tip: Plug the power for the AppleTV into the power plugs on the back of your stereo receiver if it has them.
 Now when you turn the stereo off you also turn off the AppleTV – otherwise it will be on all the time.

 Turn on the Television, Stereo, and AppleTV and wait until it is booted.
 You may be prompted for an update right away.
-If so, go ahead and do so, you always want the newest software.
+If so, do so, you always want the newest software.

 If you have an open wireless network it may automatically be detected and you can confirm this connection under Settings, General Settings, Network.
 If not, from that same spot select your wired or wireless connection and password.
 After doing this once it will remember the settings.
 A physical network cable to your AppleTV will get the best results, but for most of us this is just not possible as our computers and TVs are not close and a cable along the floor of the living room doesn’t go over so well.

 You’ll also want to position the AppleTV in the general area as your other components so that your remote works with all your devices – this is especially true when using a universal remote.
-I use a Logitech Harmony all-in-one programmable remote for a one-button selection that turns on the TV, Stereo, and AppleTV at the same time.
+I use a Logitech Harmony One Universal Remote all-in-one programmable remote for a one-button selection that turns on and sets the right inputs for TV, Stereo, and AppleTV at the same time.

 Setting up iTunes for Windows

-Download iTunes and install it on the computer that will remain on and available while the AppleTV is running.
+The AppleTV needs to talk to a computer running iTunes.
+Download iTunes and install it on the computer that can remain on and available while the AppleTV is running.
+A desktop would be better than a laptop.
 You can accept all the defaults if your music is on the same computer.

 iTunes will automatically detect the AppleTV and want you to authorize it.
 Add the code to create the connection and synchronization.

-To make this work I set iTunes to save inserted CD’s to that external disk, and set that as the iTunes folder.
+I designated a Windows 7 desktop computer to manage the iTunes to AppleTV synchronization.
+Two external hard drives are attached which feed music and movies.
+To make this work I configured iTunes to save inserted CD’s to that external disk instead of the C: drive, and set that as the iTunes folder.

-You’ll find this under Edit, Preferences, the Advanced Tab
+You make this change in iTunes under Edit, Preferences, the Advanced Tab

 AppleTV Support